Going Home

 OLIVIA LAING, GUARDIAN

-‘A beautiful, funny tale of London and lives new and old’
+‘A beautiful, funny tale of lives new and old’

 SUNDAY TIMES